statamic/v2-docs/content/pages/7.addons/8.events/index.md

 ### content.saved {#contentsaved}

 Fired when any Page, Entry, Taxonomy Term, or Global is saved.
-The respective class will be passed through.
+The respective class will be passed through, along with original attributes from before it was updated.

 ```
 public $events = ['content.saved' => 'handle'];

-public function handle(Content $content);
+public function handle(Content $content, $original);
 ```

 ### cp.published {#cppublished}